IBM PS/2 E: Specifications

-The PS/2 E featured an IBM 486SLC2 microprocessor with a 16 KB L1 cache that ran at 50 MHz on a 25 MHz system bus (the processor clock was double that of the system bus).
+The PS/2 E featured an IBM 486SLC2 microprocessor with a 16 KB L1 cache that ran at 50 MHz on a 25 MHz 16-bit system bus (the processor clock was double that of the system bus) instead of the 32-bit bus of a full 386 or 486 processor.
 The processor's performance was dependent on the L1 cache containing the required instructions and data; there was no external L2 cache on the motherboard like on some other 486-based computers.

 It featured an ISA bus for input/output, which accepted a single ISA option adapter with the use of a riser card.
 Depending on the sub-model number, it came supplied with either a special option adapter for four PC card PCMCIA slots, or a network interface card for Ethernet or Token Ring networks for use as a diskless workstation.
 Additional options included several PCMCIA cards, a color LCD screen, and a color LCD touch-screen with a special version of OS/2.

 The PC borrowed some components from IBM's ThinkPad laptops: including the 1.44 MB floppy disk drive and the hard disk drive.
 Its enclosure was composed of recycled plastics, and was designed to be easily recycled at the end of its service life.
 The power supply unit maximum power consumption was 24 watts, and was completely passively cooled, and lacked a fan for that reason.